G-Core/FastEdge-examples/README.md

 This repo contains examples for both CDN and HTTP applications.

-It is split into 3 sections:
+It is split into 3 code sections:

 - Rust: [CDN & HTTP Examples](./rust/README.md)